-To summarise the results of this section so far, we've isolated a Maxwellian spacetime structure as the common core of the non-relativistic geometric trinity.
-We've also seen that the constraints which guarantee agreement on the Maxwellian spacetime structure are precisely the constraints which are standardly imposed after taking the non-relativistic limit to ensure empirical equivalence with the potential-based formulation of Newtonian gravity.
+To summarise the results of this section so far, then: we've isolated a Maxwellian spacetime structure as the common core of the non-relativistic geometric trinity.
 The next point to note is that this structure is sufficient to formulate the dynamics of Newtonian gravity.
-This was first done in Dewar (2018), and recently given an 'intrinsic' formulation by Chen (2023) and March (2023b); the resulting theory-'Maxwell gravitation'-has models of the form $\langle M, t_a, h^{ab}, \circlearrowleft, \Phi \rangle$ .
-Together with propositions 1, 2, and 3, this substantiates our earlier claim that MG constitutes the dynamical common core of the non-relativistic geometric trinity.
+This was first shown by Dewar (2018), and recently given an 'intrinsic' formulation by March (2023b) and Chen (2023); the resulting theory-'Maxwell gravitation'-has models of the form $\langle M, t_a, h^{ab}, \circlearrowright, \Phi \rangle$ .
+Together with propositions 1, 2, and 3, and corollary 3.1 this substantiates our earlier claim that MG constitutes the dynamical common core of the non-relativistic geometric trinity.
 It also paves the way for an interpretation of Newtonian gravity on which the structure it attributes to the world is strictly less than that of a connection.